satkar2001/NoteTakerLFT/README.md

 - JWT for stateless authentication
 - bcrypt for secure password hashing
 - Nodemailer for email functionality
-- Swagger/OpenAPI for API documentation
+- Swagger for API documentation

 ## Getting Started